adithiBalajee/Box-Office-Mojo-/README.md

 - How do weekend grosses change seasonally (e.g., summer vs. winter)?
 - Which months have the highest concentration of movie releases?

-Each of these questions was answered programmatically, and visualized using the `seaborn` library.
-Visualizations include custom formatting, data labels, and clear titles to highlight findings.
+Each of these questions was answered programmatically, and the graphs are visualized using the seaborn library.

 ---